UPPMAX/programming_formalisms/docs/misc/wrap_up.md

 Some fun statistic about commits to the project.

-[Here](https://uppmax.github.io/programming_formalisms/reflections/2025_autumn/20251030_total_course/#commits-of-learners) you can se a page with some analysis of the commits that Richèl Bilderbeek has done
+[Commit statistics](https://uppmax.github.io/programming_formalisms/reflections/2025_autumn/20251030_total_course/#commits-of-learners) you can see a page with some analysis of the commits that Richèl Bilderbeek has done

 ## Miscellaneous good links